Fixed-Effect Regressions on Network Data: Regression analysis of network data

 While $\check{\mathbold{\alpha}}$ is routinely used its statistical properties are not well understood.
-Our aim here is to shed light on how the structure of the network $\mathcal{G}$ affects its sampling behavior and, with it, how reliable standard inferential procedures based on it are.
+Our aim here is to shed light on how the structure of the network $\mathcal{G}$ affects its sampling behavior and, with it, the reliability of standard inferential procedures based on $\check{\mathbold{\alpha}}$.
 For our analysis edge-specific covariates mostly complicate notation and presentation.
 It will on occasion be convenient to first analyze \eqref{eq:regression1} when $\mathbold{\beta}$ is treated as known and the outcome vector is redefined as $\mathbold{y}-\mathbold{X}\mathbold{\beta}$.
 Then

 is the least-squares estimator of $\mathbold{\alpha}$ subject to \eqref{eq:constraint}.
 To appreciate how the structure of $\mathcal{G}$ relates to our problem of estimating the parameter $\mathbold{\alpha}$ suppose first that $\mathbold{u}\sim(\boldsymbol{0},\sigma^2 \mathbold{I}_m)$.
 Then